naguws2004/tasktracker-react/README.md

 ### This project demonstartes a simple Task Tracker.

-#### This project was developed using React, Redux, Node, Express, Mongo and ASP.Net Core Web API
+#### This repo contains React JS code part of a simple Task Tracker project developed using React, Redux, Node, Express, Mongo and ASP.Net Core Web API

 Mongo Cloud DB Link: https://cloud.mongodb.com/v2/624282672a1584029925b671#clusters
 #### Note: Need to update the local IP address on the mongo cloud network access tab before running the App.
 Otherwise, mongo db will not be accessable from local machine